actris-cloudnet/cloudnetpy/docs/source/quickstart.rst

 That's it!
 Processing is easy using CloudnetPy's high level APIs.

-For example, let's convert a raw METEK MIRA-36 netCDF file into Cloudnet netCDF file that can be used in further processing steps.
+In the first example we convert a raw METEK MIRA-36 netCDF file into Cloudnet netCDF file that can be used in further processing steps.

 .. code-block:: python